Wint3rmute/baczek.me/content/baczek-in-polish.md

 > A diminutive form of the word *Bąk* (Bumblebee)

-Here's a collection of cool Bączek pictures, following this interpretation:
+Here's a collection of hand-picked Bączek pictures, following this interpretation:

 {{image (src="/bumblebees/rabbit.jpg" title="Rabbit bumblebee from @Łukasz") }}